• Skip to primary navigation

 Chicken Chili

-• Chicken fajitas served in a cast-iron skillet.
+• Chicken fajitas are served in a cast-iron skillet.

 Recipe Card

-An easy recipe for chicken stroganoff, succulent chicken breast cooked in a rich sauce of onions, mushrooms, and a touch of sour cream.
+This easy chicken Stroganoff features succulent chicken pieces cooked in a rich sauce of onions, mushrooms, and sour cream.

 Prep Time15 minutes mins